DIRACGrid/DIRAC/docs/source/AdministratorGuide/Tutorials/dmsWithTs.rst

 * have installed the TS using the tutorial (:ref:`tuto_install_ts`)

-Tutorial goal
+Tutorial Goal
 =============

 The aim of the tutorial is to demonstrate how large scale data management operations (removals, replications, etc.) can be achieved using the Transformation System.
 By the end of the tutorial, you will be able to:

 * Submit simple transformation for manipulating a given list of files
 * Have transformations automatically fed thanks to metadata
 * Write your own plugin for the TransformationSystem

-More links
+More Links
 ==========

 * :ref:`adminTS`